takeachangs/deep-pdf/README.md

 2. Specialized extractors in `extractors/` implement complex table parsing
 3. Configuration is centralized in `config/`
 4. Web interface provides visual feedback and extraction results

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Here's how you can help improve this project:

-### Feature Requests

-Feature requests are welcome!
-Please provide:

-- A clear description of the feature
-- Use cases and benefits
-- Any potential implementation ideas

-Thank you for contributing to Deep PDF!